 - Tag to Apply to Objects Created During Import: Enter a Tag to apply to all objects imported from the app.
 A default Tag is provided.
 It may be modified if desired.

 - Types of DNS Records to Look Up: This field lists default DNS Lookup record types that the app will access.
 Add or remove any record types as desired.

 - Maximum Time of Results to Cache (in Days): The information generated by the app is stored in ThreatConnect’s Data Store.
 This field indicates the maximum amount of time the data is cached in the Data Store before it is refreshed upon another run of the app.
 The default amount of time is 14 days.

-- DNS Lookup Playbook URL: Enter the URL for the DNS Lookup Playbook, or, if it has been entered as a variable (see the “Prerequisites” section above), use the $ button to select it from the list of variables that appears.
+- DNS Lookup Playbook URL: Enter the URL for the DNS Lookup Playbook, or, if it has been entered as a variable (see the “Prerequisites” section above), use the $ button to select it from the list of variables that is displayed.

-- Import Playbook URL: Enter the URL for the Import Playbook (Domain Squat Import), or, if it has been entered as a variable (see the “Prerequisites” section above), use the $ button to select it from the list of variables that appears.
+- Import Playbook URL: Enter the URL for the Import Playbook (Domain Squat Import), or, if it has been entered as a variable (see the “Prerequisites” section above), use the $ button to select it from the list of variables that is displayed.

 - Click the SAVE button.